Gopi-04/portfolio/README.md

 # Development

-- **Mobile First:** Designed initially for mobile devices and then adapted for desktop.
+- **Compatibility:** Designed for mobile devices and also adapted for desktop.
 - **Animations:** Utilizes CSS and JavaScript for scroll-triggered effects.

 # Contribution